 At CCV we act on our corporate responsibility, taking into account our social and environmental impact, value chain management, business ethics, governance and corporate citizenship.
-We believe that together with our business partners we have a shared responsibility for establishing higher standards for corporate sustainability.
-In line with our commitment to due diligence and sustainable value chain management, we expect our business partners to adhere and comply with the principles of ethical corporate behaviour informed by CCV's Business Partners Code of Conduct.
+We believe that together with our Business Partners and Business Partners we have a shared responsibility for establishing higher standards for corporate sustainability.
+In line with our commitment to due diligence and sustainable value chain management, we expect our Business Partners to adhere and comply with the principles of ethical corporate behaviour informed by CCV's Business Partners Code of Conduct.